 What if something in the public areas needs attention?

 The Company Secretary should be contacted if something in the common areas needs attention.
-If required, she will contact the board and following approval will arrange for repairs to be carried out.
+If required, they will contact the board and following approval will arrange for repairs to be carried out.

 What do I do when a tenant notifies me they are moving out?